xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Return\_logical    is a logical value which, if TRUE or omitted, indicates that the routing should be returned to the originator when the routing is complete.
+Return\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE or omitted, indicates that the routing should be returned to the originator when the routing is complete.
 If FALSE, the routing will end with the last recipient in the To list box in the Routing Slip Dialog box.

-Status\_logical    is a logical value corresponding to the Track Status check box in the Routing Slip dialog box.
+Status\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Track Status check box in the Routing Slip dialog box.
 If TRUE or omitted, status tracking messages for the routing are sent.
 FALSE means that no status tracking is performed.

 **Remarks**